 - Assemble the pump according to the manufacturer’s instructions.

 - Breast milk storage should take place in a sterile container.
 Pre-sterilised pouches are great, as you can express directly into them and then just pop them in the fridge or freezer – no decanting, no mess, no waste.

-Q. How do I start expressing my milk?
+Q. How do I express my breast milk?